SeldonIO/seldon-core/doc/source/servers/mlflow.md

 or check our [talk at the Spark + AI Summit 2019](https://www.youtube.com/watch?v=D6eSfd9w9eA).

-## V2 protocol
+## Open Inference Protocol (or V2 protocol)

-The MLFlow server can also be used to expose an API compatible with the [V2 Protocol](../graph/protocols.md#v2-protocol).
+The MLFlow server can also be used to expose an API compatible with the [Open Inference Protocol](../graph/protocols.md#v2-protocol).
 Note that, under the hood, it will use the [Seldon MLServer](https://github.com/SeldonIO/MLServer) runtime.